stanfordhaskell/cs43/assignments/assign2.markdown

 `fmap` works the same on some simple functions as your implementation.
 You can read about the `DeriveFunctor` language extension [here](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#extension-DeriveFunctor) if you are interested.
-There are more subtleties invovled than this problem would suggest, most of which arrise when function types are part of your Functor instance.
+There are more subtleties involved than this problem would suggest, most of which arrise when function types are part of your Functor instance.

 ### Problem 2 - Streams